 - Soros Fellowships for "new Americans" pursuing graduate studies.
 Student must be not older than thirty years of age and a naturalized citizen or resident alien or have parents, both of whom are naturalized citizens.

 - UNH Graduate School -- provides general information about funding opportunities for graduate school, including access to SPIN, a searchable data base that has detailed and timely information about thousands of Federal, non- federal and international funding opportunities.

 - UNH McNair Graduate Opportunity Program -- graduate-study preparation program for eligible UNH students.
 If you are eligible for the CFAR Student Support Services Program and/or you are a multicultural student, make sure you check out this site.

 - FastWeb and FastAid -- search engines with information about graduate school scholarships/fellowships.

-Also, check out the resources and services available through CFAR to help you prepare for graduate school.
+CFAR has resources and services available to help you prepare for graduate school.